-Christian leaders in India have come together across denominations to call for a day of prayer and fasting as India, wracked with Covid-19, faces one of the worst disasters it has endured in recent history.
+Christian leaders in India have come together across the denominations to call for a day of prayer and fasting as India, wracked with Covid-19, faces one of the worst disasters she has endured in recent history.

-Around 40 key Indian church leaders joined an online meeting called and hosted by Barnabas Aid on Tuesday, May 4, to look at a coordinated church response to the second wave of Covid-19 in India.
-Senior leaders from the Church of North India, Church of South India, Methodists, Baptists, Lutherans, Presbyterians and Assemblies of God, and several independent pastors and leaders of Christian networks and organizations all participated.
+Around 40 key Indian Church leaders joined an online meeting called and hosted by Barnabas Fund on Tuesday 4 May to look at a coordinated Church response to the second wave of Covid-19 in India.
+Senior leaders from the Church of North India, Church of South India, Methodists, Baptists, Lutherans, Presbyterians, Assemblies of God and several independent pastors and leaders of Christian networks and organisations all participated.

 It was a unique gathering that brought together leaders across a wide denominational spectrum.

 The leaders described a dire situation.
 Over 350 Christian ministers, pastors and church leaders have already died in the second wave.
 Others are exhausted as they try to address the spiritual and practical needs of their congregations.
 There is fear and anxiety among church leaders and church members alike, leading to mental health issues.

 Many people have died because they could not get timely medical treatment.
 Congregations are in great need following the death of breadwinners or the loss of livelihoods due to lockdown in several parts of India.
 There is an urgent need for spiritual and material help, but new financial regulations just introduced in India are making it difficult for Christian organisations to receive support from overseas donors.

 As well as calling for a day of prayer and fasting on 7 May, the leaders agreed on a three-stage intervention to meet emergency, mid-term and long-term needs.
 They agreed to form an INDIA-COVID-19 EMERGENCY TASK FORCE and issued a Joint Declaration.